-Yes you will, but it’s not something you should worry too much about.
+Yes, you will pay a hotel or local tax, but it’s not something you should worry too much about.

-The rate at the time of writing is 3.2% of the accommodation cost (not including sales tax, cost of breakfast and an 11% Ortstaxe-free amount).
+The rate at the time of writing is 3.2% of the accommodation cost (after taking off sales tax, the cost of breakfast and an 11% Ortstaxe-free amount).

 The relatively small amount is one reason not to worry too much about the tax.

-Another is that local law requires that the Ortstaxe status is made clear in displayed prices, so you should always know where you stand.
+Another is that local law requires that the Ortstaxe cost and status is made clear in displayed prices, so you should always know where you stand.

 In general, quoted prices you see on accommodation websites, for example, already include this tax.
 So you’re unlikely to get a surprise later.